 So John Browne’s statement above strikes me as an accurate assessment of the future of CSR.
 What surprised me is that he is making it.
 You probably recall that Mr. Browne is the former CEO of British Petroleum during the drilling disaster in the Gulf of Mexico.
 But, who better to truly understand the full picture than him.
 He has seen all sides of industrial operations in the modern era, including environmental damage caused by his company on a scale not previously encountered.
 I think his view on CSR is correct, it has been seen-through as a superficial activity that won’t yield the kind of change regulators, NGO’s, activists and other communities are looking for.

 But what are those changes?
 The desire for sustainable business and living practices is far from dead.
 The non-profit sustainability leadership group Ceres has put together a thoughtful and realistic strategic roadmap for sustainability that lays out not only what the expectations are but also the critical areas of action to get there.
 The major areas of focus are not new.
 They are: Governance, Stakeholder Engagement, Disclosure and Performance.
 The roadmap gives 20 key expectations in these areas and identifies actions that will meet them.
-The original roadmap was published in 2010 and an update recently released in 2016.
+The original roadmap was published in 2010 and an update recently released in 2016 (2018 note: later reports are now out ).
 I don’t have the space here to cover the 20 actions.
 Follow the links to see the specifics of the roadmap.
 The organization is also holding the business community accountable to progress with a biannual progress report.

 So, we see that organizations like Ceres are alerting the business community of the risks of failing to change and offering clear advice on how to meet the challenge of shifting an organization from reliance on consumptive practices to the sustainable model.
 The question is: Will the business community, particularly global corporations, sincerely lean into this effort?
 It’s clear that global society is not fooled by half-hearted attempts to talk the talk but not walk it.